guilatrova/base-dev-setup/README.md

 This playbook was designed to behave like an easy plug-and-play tool.

 Do you want to remove something from there?
-Let's say you're not interested in installing `tilda`, it would be as easy as deleting 2 single lines:
+Let's say you're not interested in installing `tilda`, it would be as easy as deleting two lines:

 ```yml
 - import_tasks: tools/tilda.yml
   tags: tilda, binaries, tools
 ```

-The same applies if you want to add something new: Create a small set of tasks and just import it.
+The same applies if you want to add something new: Create a small set of tasks and import it.

 ```yml
 - import_tasks: mycustom_tools/my_great_tool.yml